cpp-lln-lab/bidspm/README.md

 ## Assumption

-At the moment This pipeline makes some assumptions:
+At the moment this pipeline makes some assumptions:
+-   it assumes that the dummy scans have been removed from the BIDS data set and it can jump straight into pre-processing,
--   it assumes the metadata for a given task are the same as those the first run of the first subject this pipeline is being run on.
+-   it assumes the metadata for a given task are the same as those the first run of the first subject this pipeline is being run on,
+-   it assumes that group are defined in the subject field (eg `sub-ctrl01`, `sub-blind01`, ...) and not in the `participants.tsv` file.

 ## Setting up